caodonnell/COD-GoogleAppScripts/GoogleCalendarSync/README.md

 ## What does this script do?
 What does it not do?
 This scripts takes data from a personal/secondary calendar and creates events/holds on a primary/work calendar to block off time for personal events and activities.
-It will also create events for travel/buffer time around events on the personal/secondary calendar that have a set location that is not a Zoom link.
+It will also create events for travel/buffer time in the primary/work calendar for events that have a location.

 There are a few limits on the script as written:
 * Travel buffer time is a fixed amount of time.